Your September Monthly Market Commentary

 Keep an eye on…

-• Being strategic with your cash– As interest rates decrease, the rates on high yield savings or cash management accounts are decreasing.
+• Being strategic with your cash– As interest rates decrease, the rates on high yield savings or checking and savings accounts are decreasing.
 Consumers notice this but seem to ignore the fact that 70% of Americans have their cash parked in old school accounts that are not paying competitive interest.
 Every bucket of money should have a purpose.
 Ideally, people have enough cash on hand to cover short-term expenses or to prepare for emergencies.
 Evaluate this amount and make sure you are not holding too much or too little cash.

 • Re-evaluating your debt– As interest rates have decreased, interest rates on debt have decreased.
 This is not always a one-to-one relationship, but in general it is cheaper to borrow money today than it was a year ago.
 Refinancing your debt can be a powerful tool to reduce the amount of interest you pay which may allow you to pay off debt quicker or reduce payments to open room in your budget to save for other goals.
 Not everyone will pay lower rates because underwriting rules still apply, but it is worth exploring how the changing interest rate environment impacts your unique situation.